OLAP’s promising path forward

 As ActiveViam succeeded in its vision, it pivoted to access: the modern user wanted control, the product needed to also be available directly, in addition to hosted system offerings.
 And though built on a Java framework, to ensure easy adaptability by a wide audience, Python was the chosen language for configuration.

-Thus we arrive at atoti.
-Available to the public for free, atoti is a Python library which demonstrates the powerful solution built over the years, and continues to grow as the landscape changes.
+Thus we arrive at Atoti.
+Available to the public for free, Atoti is a Python library which demonstrates the powerful solution built over the years, and continues to grow as the landscape changes.

 Conclusion